-A little over a week ago, I was lucky enough to get sent on a business trip for Boston Chocolate Tours to the lovely city of Baltimore, Maryland, an area I had only previously driven through (or been driven through, rather) on a family trip to Washington D.C.
+A little over a week ago, I was lucky enough to get sent on a business trip to the lovely city of Baltimore, Maryland, an area I had only previously driven through (or been driven through, rather) on a family trip to Washington D.C.
 While my time in the city was limited–I was there just a little over 24 hours, and a part of that time was spent leading a tasting event in Hunt Valley, I did have a few evening and afternoon hours to explore, on my own.
 Naturally, part of that time was spent searching out the best chocolate in the city.

 Through a careful combination of Googling, asking locals, and reading Yelp reviews, I decided to venture over to Rheb’s Homemade Candies.
 The tiny shop is located on an outskirt of the city, just across the street from St. Agnes hospital.
 I have to admit, I nearly missed my destination entirely, as their brown sign is not the most eye catching, and the store itself is set back from the main road.

 After driving passed the spot a couple times in my rental car, I finally caught sight of the shop, down a little narrow side street, with a parking lot set down a small hill.
 The store is teeny tiny–it’s actually a converted garage.

 And while the cars parked end to end directly in front of it might have tipped me off, it wasn’t until entering the door I saw how crowded it actually was.
 The colorful shop was filled to the brim with a fun array of chocolates, and people who were dying to purchase them!

 The Rheb’s Candy shop has been in existence for three generations, with production of the treats at that location dating all the way back to 1917.
 Today the shop is still run by family members, with Louis Rheb’s self-taught recipes still in use.